N8Wise/DS_Portfolio/README.md

 ### Projects:
 #### Exploratory Data Analysis
 Project for course Non-Parametric Statistics, recieved score of 48/50
 Summary: An exploratory analysis of life expectancy and GDP using the gapminder dataset.
-Code produced in RStudio.
 Platform: RStudio

 #### Recommendation System